anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 These Creatures are based on [Craig Reynold's](https://www.red3d.com/cwr/index.html) Steering Behaviors and [Flocking System](https://www.red3d.com/cwr/boids/)

-It's also implements Genetic Algorithm and mutations.
+It also implements Genetic Algorithm and mutations.

 You can learn more about them on Daniel Shiffman's YouTube Channel [The Coding Train](https://www.youtube.com/user/shiffman)